meker12/commerce-channels.en/help/amazon-channel/store-integration.md

 # Store integration

-To get started with [!DNL Amazon Sales Channel], you must create (add) an [!DNL Amazon Sales Channel] store and connect it to your Amazon Seller Account.
+To get started with Amazon sales channel, you must create (add) an Amazon sales channel store and connect it to your Amazon Seller Account.
 These two steps integrate your [!DNL Commerce] and Amazon accounts to share data, sync products, and more.

 _You need the primary log-in credentials for your [!DNL Amazon Seller Central] account (the email or phone used to create the seller account) to connect your store._

 >[!NOTE]
 >
->After your first store integration, you will be prompted annually to renew your [!DNL Amazon Sales Channel] connection to Amazon by granting access again.
+>After your first store integration, you will be prompted annually to renew your Amazon sales channel connection to Amazon by granting access again.
 You can renew or revoke this authorization in the _Current Authorizations_ table in the _Amazon MWS Developer Permissions_ section of the **Settings** > **User Permissions** page of your Seller Central account.

 ## Add an Amazon store

 1. On the _Admin_ sidebar, go to **Marketing** > _Channels_ > **Amazon Sales Channel**.

-    When adding your first [!DNL Amazon Sales Channel] store, the _Pre-Setup Tasks_ modal appears.
-After your first store is added, pre-setup tasks can be accessed on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page under _Learning and Preparation_ in the left-side menu.
+    When adding your first Amazon sales channel store, the _Pre-Setup Tasks_ modal appears.
+After your first store is added, pre-setup tasks can be accessed on the [Amazon sales channel home](./amazon-sales-channel-home.md) page under _Learning and Preparation_ in the left-side menu.

 1. Click **[!UICONTROL Add Amazon Store]**.